Skip to main content

 Amplifies: 3701.5010

-(A) Each hospital and freestanding birthing center shall conduct a critical congenital heart disease screening using pulse oximetry, prior to discharge, and when the newborn or infant is at least twenty-four hours of age.
+(A) Each hospital, freestanding birthing center, and newborn care nursery will conduct a critical congenital heart disease screening using pulse oximetry, on each newborn or infant born in, admitted to, or transferred into its facility, prior to discharge, and when the newborn or infant is at least twenty-four hours of age or shortly before discharge if less than twenty-four hours of age unless one of the following applies:

-(B) The pulse oximetry screening should be performed with a motion-tolerant pulse oximeter that reports functional oxygen saturation, has been validated in low-perfusion conditions, has been cleared by the food and drug administration for use in newborns, and has a two per cent root-mean-square accuracy.
+(E) The pulse oximetry screening will be performed with a motion-tolerant pulse oximeter that reports functional oxygen saturation, has been validated in low-perfusion conditions, has been cleared by the food and drug administration for use in newborns, and has no worse than a two per cent root-mean-square accuracy.

 Supplemental Information